smithje/generator-angular/readme.md

 });
 ```

-#### Options
+#### Argument
-There are options for each of the methods for registering services.
+There is an optional argument for each of the methods for registering services.
 For more on using these services, see the [module API AngularJS documentation](http://docs.angularjs.org/api/angular.Module).

 ##### Factory
-Invoked with `--factory`
+Invoked with `factory`

 This is the default method when creating a service.
-Running `yo angular:service myService --factory` is the same as running `yo angular:service myService`
+Running `yo angular:service myService factory` is the same as running `yo angular:service myService`

 ##### Service
-Invoked with `--service`
+Invoked with `service`

 ##### Value
-Invoked with `--value`
+Invoked with `value`

 ##### Constant
-Invoked with `--constant`
+Invoked with `constant`

 ## Options
 In general, these options can be applied to any generator, though they only affect generators that produce scripts.